Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - **Ensured Player Renders in Front of Finish Line:** Set proper depth values to ensure the player sprite (depth 10) always renders in front of the finish line (depth 5).
 - **Increased Enemy Density and Level Length:** Modified level generation parameters to increase the number of platforms and enemies per level, creating a more challenging experience.
 - **Refined Crate Placement Logic:** Updated `LevelGenerator.ts` (`placeStrategicCratesNearWalls`) to only place crates when the vertical jump distance to clear the wall exceeds the player's base jump height, considering small/big crate heights.
 Removed redundant crate placement from `itemPlacementHelper.ts`.
+- **Fixed Keyboard Restart:** Implemented keyboard input (Space/Enter) to restart the level.
+- **Fixed Conditional Landing Animation:** Implemented logic to prevent the 'fx_land' animation from playing if the player collects a coin during landing.
 - **Refined Level Generation Strategy:**
   - Fixed wall generation logic to correctly place vertical walls at platform edges.
   - Improved wall positioning calculations for better gameplay accessibility.